About Our Marketing Faculty And Research

 In recent years, Rice Business has gained international prominence through its innovative programs taught by world-class faculty that bring their groundbreaking research and unique experience to the classroom.
 This vibrancy is highlighted by the work of the marketing faculty group.

 Here at Rice Business, our marketing faculty group embraces the multi-disciplinary, quick changing, “part-quantitative analysis, part-creative art” nature of marketing.
-We conduct cutting-edge award-winning research that is published in the most prestigious marketing journals, and cited by every major media outlet.
-Per capita, we are among the most productive marketing research faculty in the world.
+We conduct impactful award-winning research that is published in the most prestigious marketing journals such as Journal of Marketing, Journal of Marketing Research, Journal of Consumer Research, Marketing Science and Management Science.
+Our research is also extensively covered by many major media outlets.
 In the classroom, we deliver rigorous, state-of-the-art courses that combine the latest developments in marketing practice with the theoretical grounding that is necessary to make considered and successful decisions.
 Together, we are truly dedicated to advancing marketing thought and practice, and training a new generation of marketing leaders.

 Top Marketing Electives